edgelesssys/marblerun/docs/docs/workflows/add-service.md

 * `EDG_MARBLE_UUID_FILE` is the local file path where the Marble stores its UUID.
 Every instance of a Marble has its unique and public UUID.
 The file is needed to allow a Marble to restart under its UUID.

 * `EDG_MARBLE_DNS_NAMES` is the list of DNS names and IPs the Coordinator will issue the Marble's certificate for.

+Optionally, you can set the `EDG_LOG_FORMAT` environment variable to `json` to enable JSON structured logs for the Marble's startup code.

 ## **Step 4:** Deploy your service with Kubernetes